-- A. paid

-- B. debriefed

-- C. thanked

-- D. all of the above

-- E. none of the above

-21. involves explaining any deception, describing the purpose of the study, sharing the results after the study, and providing any medical or psychological attention.

-A. Informed consent

-B. IRB review

-C. Debriefing

-D. Interviewing

-E. Nondisclosure

-22. Debriefing differs from informed consent in that .

-A. debriefing occurs after the study while informed consent occurs before

-B. debriefing discloses any deception while informed consent does not

-C. informed consent discloses the purpose of the study while a debriefing does not are based on the American Psychological Association's code of ethics

-D. individuals who are not competent to give consent and simply be debriefed

-E. debriefing guidelines are based on the Nuremberg Code while informed consent guidelines

-23. In a restaurant complaint study, Dr. Jackson used deception to avoid biasing the participants.
-In this situation, what should Dr. Jackson do once the research is complete?
 A. Apologize

-B. Pay the participants
+- B. Pay the participants

-C. Debrief the participants
+- C. Debrief the participants

-D. Seek psychological attention for the participants
+- D. Seek psychological attention for the participants

-24. How does debriefing interact with the effects of deception?

-A. Debriefing is associated with more positive feelings about the value of research

-B. Debriefing is associated with resentment among those who have been deceived

-C. Debriefing has no effect

-D. Debriefing is associated with dissatisfaction among those who have been deceived

-E. Debriefing negatives any effects of deception

-- 25. Which law was the first to guarantee Americans the right to privacy?

-- A. The Bill of Rights

-- B. Privacy Protection Act

-- C. Children's Online Privacy Protection Act

-- D. Privacy Act

-- E. Civil Rights Act
+- E. All of the above

-26. Which law, along with the Privacy Act of 1974, is the basis for protecting the privacy and confidentiality of participants and data in research?
+- 21. How does debriefing interact with the effects of deception? - A. Debriefing is associated with more positive feelings about the value of research - B. Debriefing is associated with resentment among those who have been deceived - C. Debriefing has no effect - D. Debriefing is associated with dissatisfaction among those who have been deceived - E. Debriefing negatives any effects of deception - 22.
+Which law was the first to guarantee Americans the right to privacy? - A. The Bill of Rights - B. Privacy Protection Act - C. Children's Online Privacy Protection Act - D. Privacy Act - E. Civil Rights Act - 23.
+Which law, along with the Privacy Act of 1974, is the basis for protecting the privacy and confidentiality of participants and data in research? - A. Civil Rights Act - B. Privacy in Research Amendment - C. Privacy Protection Act - D. Bill of Rights - E. Children's Online Privacy Protection Act

+- 24. The \\\\\ affords individuals special privacy measures for freedom from disclosure of financial information.

 - A. Civil Rights Act

-- B. Privacy in Research Amendment

-- C. Privacy Protection Act

-- D. Bill of Rights

-- E. Children's Online Privacy Protection Act

-27. The affords individuals special privacy measures for freedom from disclosure of financial information.

-- A. Civil Rights Act

 - B. Privacy Protection Act

 - C. Consumer Bill of Rights

 - D. Gramm-Leach-Bliley Financial Modernization Act

 - E. Kyoto Treaty

-28. What legislation requires posting of privacy policies on child-oriented Web sites, requires verifiable parental consent before collecting information from children, and gives parents access to and deletion authority over the information provided by their children younger than 13 years of age?
+- 25. What legislation requires posting of privacy policies on child-oriented Web sites, requires verifiable parental consent before collecting information from children, and gives parents access to and deletion authority over the information provided by their children younger than 13 years of age?

 - A. Civil Rights Act

-- A. CIVII Rights Act

 - B. Privacy Protection Act

 - C. Consumer Bill of Rights

 - D. Children's Seal

 - E. Children's Online Privacy Protection Act

-- 29. A privacy guarantee not only protects participants but also protects .
+- 26. A privacy guarantee not only protects participants but also protects \\\\\.

 - A. research from legal liability

 - B. the sponsoring organization

 - C. the validity of the study

 - D. the value of the research

 - E. against fraud

-- 30. All of the following are ways to protect participant confidentiality except .

-- A. obtain signed nondisclosure documents from those who wish access to the data

-- B. restrict access to participant identification

-- C. offer access to study results to participants

-- D. reveal participant information only with written consent

-- E. restrict access to data where the participant is identified

-- 31. What types of information can threaten participant confidentiality?

-- A. Ethnicity

-- B. Telephone numbers

-- C. Household income

-- D. Educational level

-- E. Gender

-32. Under the guidelines established by the Privacy Act of 1974 and the Privacy Protection

-- Act of 1980, individuals have the right to . - A. refuse to be interviewed - B. refuse to answer any question in an interview - C. refuse to answer the telephone - D. be free from observation in private places - E. all of the above
+- 27. All of the following are ways to protect participant confidentiality except \\\\\. - A. obtain signed nondisclosure documents from those who wish access to the data - B. restrict access to participant identification - C. offer access to study results to participants - D. reveal participant information only with written consent - E. restrict access to data where the participant is identified - 28.
+What types of information can threaten participant confidentiality? - A. Ethnicity - B. Telephone numbers - C. Household income - D. Educational level - E. Gender - 29.
+Under the guidelines established by the Privacy Act of 1974 and the Privacy Protection Act of 1980, individuals have the right to \\\\\. - A. refuse to be interviewed - B. refuse to answer any question in an interview - C. refuse to answer the telephone - D. be free from observation in private places - E. all of the above